Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

-A common thread among several studies is the use of LLMs to optimize PPA metrics through innovative frameworks and methodologies.
-For instance, Thorat et al. introduced the VeriPPA framework to optimize the PPA constraints in Verilog Designs, significantly improving the quality of LLM-generated Verilog code to meet industry standards~\cite{thorat2023advanced}.
-Similarly, Kaiyan Chang et al. introduced ChipGPT, a framework that optimizes the quality of hardware designs generated by LLMs through a post-LLM search approach.
-Integrating design space exploration into the workflow improves PPA metrics ~\cite{anonymous2023improving}.
+A common thread across several studies is the use of LLMs to improve PPA metrics through specialized frameworks and optimization methodologies.
+For instance, Thorat et al. introduced the VeriPPA framework to optimize PPA constraints in Verilog designs, significantly improving the quality of LLM-generated Verilog code and bringing it closer to industry expectations~\cite{thorat2023advanced}.
+Similarly, Kaiyan Chang et al. introduced ChipGPT, a framework that improves hardware quality through a post-LLM search strategy.
+By integrating design-space exploration into the workflow, ChipGPT improves PPA metrics beyond what can be achieved through direct generation alone~\cite{anonymous2023improving}.

-Chowdhury et al. further advanced this domain by introducing the ABC-RL methodology, which leverages past design data and a retrieval-guided reinforcement learning approach to optimize logic synthesis, achieving up to 24.8\% improvement in Quality-of-Result (QoR) and up to 9x runtime reduction compared to state-of-the-art techniques \cite{chowdhury2024retrievalguided}.
-Attention was used in this work to help encode synthesis recipes in a format that allowed the other ML elements of the system to better learn/predict the circuit state resulting from each synthesis optimization step.
+Chowdhury et al. further advanced this direction through the ABC-RL methodology, which leverages prior design data and a retrieval-guided reinforcement learning approach to optimize logic synthesis, achieving up to 24.8\% improvement in Quality-of-Result (QoR) and up to 9$\times$ runtime reduction compared to state-of-the-art techniques~\cite{chowdhury2024retrievalguided}.
+In this framework, attention is used to encode synthesis recipes in a form that enables the remaining learning components to better model and predict the circuit state resulting from each synthesis optimization step.

+Another important direction couples HDL/RTL generation with search-based refinement and synthesis-aware optimization to improve both functional correctness and implementation quality.
+DeLorenzo et al. proposed an approach that integrates LLMs with Monte Carlo Tree Search (MCTS) to generate high-quality RTL code~\cite{delorenzo2024make}.
+Rather than committing to a single decoding path, MCTS explores multiple candidate continuations and evaluates partial designs using external signals such as compilation success, simulation outcomes, logical constraints, or synthesis-oriented quality metrics.
+This structured exploration helps the model recover from locally plausible but globally poor choices and increases the likelihood of producing functionally correct and higher-quality hardware artifacts~\cite{delorenzo2024make,li2024circuittransformerendtoendcircuit}.
+Their transformer-decoding algorithm, guided by MCTS, produces compilable and functionally correct RTL code while significantly improving the area-delay product (ADP) for a range of hardware modules.